hasantayyar/hasantayyar.net/_posts/2025-09-30-everything-i-learned-september.md

 #### 256 Bytes of Art

 Discovered **A Mind Is Born** by **Linus Åkesson**.
 A full audiovisual demo packed into just 256 bytes of code.
-Crazy part is it's audio_visual and it's some random abstract shapes.
+Crazy part is it's audio and visual.

 - https://linusakesson.net/scene/a-mind-is-born/